2024–2025 SAG-AFTRA video game strike: Impact

-Independent labour action on HoYoverse games
+Independent labour action on HoYoverse

-When the SAG-AFTRA strike began, voice actors working for various games of HoYoverse (global brand of miHoYo) games began a separate labour action as well, calling for the same demands as the union strike but also for a union agreement between HoYoverse and SAG-AFTRA to be signed. miHoYo was not on the list of struck companies released by SAG-AFTRA, while SAG-AFTRA called for HoYoverse to sign a contract with them.
+When the SAG-AFTRA strike began, voice actors working for various games of HoYoverse (global brand of miHoYo) games began a separate labour action as well, calling for the same demands as the union strike but also for a union agreement between HoYoverse and SAG-AFTRA to be signed.
+While HoYoverse was not on the list of struck companies released by SAG-AFTRA, SAG-AFTRA called for a contract to be signed with them.

 Starting from March 2025, HoYoverse announced recastings of multiple voice actors in their games, which included Genshin Impact, Honkai: Star Rail, and Zenless Zone Zero.
-Most of the original voice actors cited the strike as their reason for withholding their work, including Nicholas Thurkettle, Emery Chase and John Patneaude.
-Most notably, Patneaude's replacement, Jacob Takanashi, received backlash from striking voice actors after announcing his new role, with some accusing him of being a scab.
-Initially, while some players agreed with this sentiment, other players defended Takanashi from the aforementioned backlash and criticized the rudeness and lack of professionalism from the voice actors.
+Most of the original voice actors cited the strike as their reason for withholding their voice, including Nicholas Thurkettle (Von Lycaon), Emeri Chase (Soldier 11) and John Patneaude (Kinich).
+Most notably, Patneaude's replacement, Jacob Takanashi, received backlash from striking voice actors after announcing his new role, with many of them accusing him of being a scab.
+In response, players defended Takanashi from the aforementioned backlash and criticized the rudeness and lack of professionalism from the voice actors.
 Nathan Nokes, who voices the character Ororon in Genshin Impact, defended Takanashi and asked others to be "gracious, kind and respectful even when you disagree".

-In May 2025, following the perceived silence from SAG-AFTRA on the "best, last, and final" offer, some voice actors started to call on SAG-AFTRA to end the strike, including Allegra Clark and Chris Tergliafera, claiming that AAA companies were actively moving out of the U.S. to look for other voice actors.
-Conversely, other voice actors such as Corina Boettger and Kayli Mills continued to defend the strike, asserting that they would not return to voicing unless HoYoverse signed the interim agreement.
+In May 2025, following the perceived silence from SAG-AFTRA on the "best, last, and final" offer, some voice actors started to call on SAG-AFTRA to end the strike, including Allegra Clark (Beidou/Acheron) and Chris Tergliafera (Il Capitano), claiming that AAA companies were actively moving out of the U.S. to look for other voice actors.
+Conversely, other voice actors such as Corina Boettger (Paimon) and Kayli Mills (Keqing) continued to defend the strike, asserting that they would not return to voicing unless HoYoverse signed the interim agreement.